dfinity/prettier-plugin-motoko/README.md

 ## Multiple languages

-Note that this configuration will be shared between Motoko, JavaScript, CSS, HTML, and any other languages supported by Prettier.
+Prettier will apply the same configuration to Motoko, JavaScript, CSS, HTML, and any other supported languages.

 You can specifically configure Motoko files using a [configuration override](https://prettier.io/docs/en/configuration.html#configuration-overrides) in your `.prettierrc` file: